Kuoxsr/fhb-villager-sounds/uwu/README.md

 Whenever possible in this edition, the sound event will be profane.
 She is Australian, after-all...

 ### Loaded (in progress)
-This edition will have all the original sounds, all the UwU sounds, plus as many more as I can pack in there over time.
+This edition will have all the original sounds, plus as many more as I can pack in there over time.
 I discovered how to include more than the default number of sounds, so you'd better believe I'm stuffing this thing full.
 The only thing this pack won't contain is profanity.

 #### This edition currently has 212 sounds
 * Villagers: 23 ambient, 18 celebrate,  14 death, 59 hurt, 20 no, 39 trade, 21 yes